Modules for course C160 | BSC/MB

 - DNS-1003: Ecology & Evolution (20)

-- OSX-1005: Fundamentals of Oceanography Provide a conceptual model of the physical systems of the oceans.
+- OSX-1005: Introducing the Oceans Provide a conceptual model of the physical systems of the oceans.
 Introduce the basic dynamical balances that govern ocean circulation.
 Demonstrate the links between ocean circulation and climate.
 Examine the influence of biological activity and ocean circulation on ocean chemistry.
 Understand the elements are continuously recycled in the oceans.
 Gain experience and skills in laboratory techniques relevant to an understanding of ocean chemistry.
 Gain experience and skills in laboratory techniques relevant to the flow of water, waves and density currents and basic dynamics.

 - OSX-2003: Marine Biology Practical II (20) Invertebrate feeding strategies I (bivalves, gastropods) Invertebrate feeding strategies II (polychaetes) Crustacean morphology.
 Shore crab Carcinus maenas Diversity of marine invertebrates associated with Laminaria holdfasts and fronds Echinoderm dissection, movement and feeding mechanisms Fishing and benthic surveys Fish meristics and otolith removal Otolith reading and fish age determination Dogfish dissection Parsites in cockles Hydrobia movement experiment Rocky shore community structure over a wave exposure gradient (feld trip)